kayreeder/elist_analysis/README.md

 - **Fill in missing 2022 data:**
   Ensure complete refund reporting to verify whether the improvement trend continues.
 - **Use refunds as early warnings:**
   Add refund metrics to performance dashboards to spot product issues before they affect revenue.
+For example, the MacBook Air is a top-three seller yet experienced an **18% refund rate in 2019**, which later **improved to 6% by 2021**, demonstrating the impact of monitoring.

 <h4>Loyalty Program</h4>

 - **Deepen member engagement:**
-  Add **tiered rewards**, early-access offers, or referral bonuses to encourage repeat purchases.
+  Add **tiered rewards**, early-access offers, or referral bonuses to encourage repeat purchases as the loyalty program has **increased by 44%** from 2019-2022.
 - **Convert remaining shoppers:**
   Target the 45% of non-members with sign-up incentives before the next holiday season.